tehwalris/coffee-random/README.md

 <img src="resources/showcase/login.gif" width="360px" height="640px" />

 The login screen doesn't have complicated animations.
-The fades on colors of the inputs are done with plain CSS `transition`.
+The fades of the colors of the inputs are done with plain CSS `transition`.
 I used `react-spring` in a typical way here to transition past the login screen.
-The simple animations used here are probably the sweet spot for typical applications, in terms of development cost vs UX benifits.
+The simple animations used here are probably the sweet spot for typical applications, in terms of development cost vs UX benefits.

 ### Button